IBM/personal-wealth-portfolio-mgt-bot/README.md

     ```

-## 7. Configure Twilio
+## 7. Configure Twilio (Optional if you want your app to interface with Twilio)

 You still have one more step if you are planning to use Twilio as the interface.
 We have to update a couple more environment variables.
+Again - this is an optional step.
+By default the app interfaces with a WebUI; but this enables an interface with Twilio.

 **NOTE:** Using Twilio is an option, the application works with the Web UI by default.
 So only do the Twilio configuration if you are using Twilio.